-If you prepare for this challenge event with a periodised training approach, remain disciplined, train smarter not just longer, and seek support from myself, Krista or past Smiddy riders then you will achieve your goals.
+If you prepare for your challenge event with a periodised training approach, remain disciplined, train smarter not just longer and seek support from myself, Krista or past Smiddy riders then you will achieve your goals.

-Remember, it will not come easy and training will take some sacrifice, but that is why the Smiddy rides are called a "challenge".
+Remember, it will not come easy and training will take some sacrifice but that is why the Smiddy rides are called a "challenge".

-If you have any questions please email the team at smiddy@mater.org.au or phone us on 07 3163 8000.

-Happy training!
-I look forward to catching up with you on the road.
+If you have any questions, please email me on Christian.Killeen@mater.org.au.
+Happy training and looking forward to catching up with you on the road.